-Loss of voice (also called aphonia) may take several different forms.
-You may have a partial loss of your voice and it may sound hoarse.
-Or, you may have complete loss of your voice and it may sound like a whisper.
-Loss of voice can come on slowly or quickly depending on the cause.
+Loss of voice is called aphonia.
+A partial loss of voice may sound hoarse.
+A complete loss of voice sounds like a whisper.
+Loss of voice can come on slowly or quickly.
+It depends on the cause.

 |Copyright © Nucleus Medical Media, Inc.|

-Aphonia is usually due to problems with the voice box (called the larynx).
-However, there can be other causes, including:
+Loss of voice is often due to problems with the voice box (larynx).
+However, there are many causes, including:

-Conditions that affect the vocal cords or airway.
-This may involve injury, swelling, or disease, such as:
+Conditions that affect the vocal cords or airway, such as:

-- Exposure to airborne irritants, such as smoke or air pollution
+- Irritants, such as smoke or air pollution

 - Acid reflux from gastroesophageal reflux disease (GERD)

-- Nodules or polyps on the vocal chords
+- Thickening, nodules, or polyps of the vocal chords

 - Muscle tension dysphonia

-- Neurological disorders such as myasthenia gravis, multiple sclerosis, Parkinson disease, and amyotrophic lateral sclerosis
+- Diseases that affect the nerves and brain, such as myasthenia gravis, multiple sclerosis, Parkinson disease, and amyotrophic lateral sclerosis

 - Throat pain